onshape-public/onshape-ts-client/README.md

 The application logs both to console and a file called main.log.
 Both of these can be configured by **utils/logger.ts** Refer to [log4js](https://log4js-node.github.io/log4js-node/) for additional logging configurations

+#### Additional information

+The credentials file can store multiple api keys.
+For all of the scripts you can specify an extra argument

+>  --stack=cad

+as needed to pick the right credentials.

+If you are member of multiple companies you can specify an extra argument

+>  --companyId=XXXX

+to pick the right company Id.
+You can also save it as a **companyId** field in your credentials.json

+#### Editing in Visual Studio Code

+To customize any of these scripts or add additional ones, using **Visual Studio Code** IDE is highly recommended.

+1. Style and eslint settings are preconfigured for Visual Studio Code workspace.
+2. Debugging various scripts are already setup in **lauch.json**
+3. Simply pick **Tasks: Run Build Task** -> **tsc: watch** to ensure the javascript files are compiled on edit for debugging